IndiscriminateCoding/clarity/README.md

 ## Clarity - functional programming library for OCaml
 ### Description

-The goal of this project is to make pure functional programming idioms as useful as possible given OCaml's absense of higher-kinded types and typeclasses.
+The goal of this project is to make pure functional programming idioms as useful as possible given OCaml's absence of higher-kinded types and typeclasses.

 ### Main features are:
 * Standard "classes" like Functor-Applicative-Monad